-the simple but invaluable graphical representation of the current design's efficiency prediction in relation to the entire of the range underpinning correlation.
+the simple but graphical invaluable representation of the current design's efficiency prediction in relation to the entire range of the underpinning correlation.

 Fig. 2 Vista CCD user interface

 heat varying with temperature - offers greater accuracy.
 Finally a full real gas modelling system can be used for refrigerant and other real gases using an 'RGP' file which can later be used for CFD analysis in ANSYS[®] CFX[TM].